-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your site readers and optimized for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your readers and optimized for search engines too.

-Hover over the “Uncategorized” entry and click on Quick Edit …
+Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
 For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …

 Categories – Additional Information

-Multiple Post Categories
+Multiple WordPress Post Categories

 (Posts can have multiple categories)

-(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)
+(With multiple post categories, use a plugin like Yoast SEO to assign a primary category)